MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_allocationinfo.md

-### -field MaximumRenamingListLength

-[out] The maximum length of the renaming list for the allocation.
-For more information about the renaming list, see <a href="https://msdn.microsoft.com/f22e19ba-9ff3-4aa1-a3f0-103f67ea7c60">Requesting to Rename an Allocation</a>.

-Support for this member started with Windows 10 and the WDDM v2.

-### -field PhysicalAdapterIndex

-[out] The index of the physical adapter.

-Support for this member started with Windows 10 and the WDDM v2.

-### -field Flags

-[out] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationinfoflags.md">DXGK_ALLOCATIONINFOFLAGS</a> structure that identifies properties for an allocation in bit-field flags.
-These properties indicate the type of allocation to create.
-The display miniport driver specifies these flags for the video memory manager.

-### -field FlagsWddm2

-[out] The index of the physical adapter.

-Support for this member started with Windows 10 and WDDM 2.0.

 ### -field pPrivateDriverData

 [in] A pointer to a block of private data.
 This data is for each allocation and is distinct from the <b>pPrivateDriverData</b> member in the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_createallocation.md">DXGKARG_CREATEALLOCATION</a> structure.
 The user-mode display driver might pass this data to the display miniport driver.
 However, if  the Microsoft DirectX graphics kernel subsystem passes this data to describe the shared primary or other lockable surface, the data is passed as the first element of the array in the <b>pAllocationInfo</b> member of DXGKARG_CREATEALLOCATION.